confluentinc/ksql/docs/reference/server-configuration.md

-A subset of these configuration parameters can be applied on a running cluster, either for individual queries (using the `SET` command or the Confluent Cloud Console) or for the entire cluster (using the `ALTER SYSTEM` command or the Confluent Cloud Console).
+A subset of these configuration parameters can be applied on a running cluster, either for individual queries (using the `SET` command or the Confluent Cloud Console) or for the entire cluster.
 When this is the case for a parameter, it is called out in the parameter description's **Per query** block.
 Currently, you can edit parameters in this subset only in {{ site.ccloud }}.

 You can assign the value of some parameters on a per-persistent query basis by using the `SET` statement.
 This is indicated in the following parameter sections with the **Per query** block.
-For ksqlDB in {{ site.ccloud }}, some parameters can be set only by using the `ALTER SYSTEM` statement and are applied to all queries running on the current cluster, as indicated in the corresponding **Per query** block.

 !!! note
     You can change per-query configs by using the `SET` statement, but you must